systemslab/popper-paper/paper/paper.md

 took to go from a CSV to a figure.
 While available (if the spreadsheet is public), it is not immediately clear what a researcher did.

-### _Eyeball_ Validation
+### Eyeball Validation

-Assuming the reader is able to recreate the environment of an experiment, validating the outcome requires domain-specific expertise in order to determine the differences between original and recreated environments that might be the root cause of any discrepancies in the results [@jimenez_tackling_2015a ; @freire_computational_2012 ;
+Assuming the reader is able to recreate the environment of an experiment, validating the outcome requires domain-specific expertise in order to determine the differences between original and recreated environments that might be the root cause of any discrepancies in the results [@freire_computational_2012 ; @donoho_reproducible_2009].
-@donoho_reproducible_2009].
-Additionally, reproducing experimental results when the underlying hardware environment changes is challenging mainly due to the inability to predict the effects of such changes in the outcome of an experiment [@saavedra-barrera_cpu_1992 ;
+Additionally, reproducing experimental results when the underlying hardware environment changes is challenging mainly due to the inability to predict the effects of such changes in the outcome of an experiment [@saavedra-barrera_cpu_1992].
-@woo_splash2_1995].
 In this case validation is typically done by "eyeballing" figures and the description of experiments in a paper, a subjective task, based entirely on the intuition and expertise of domain-scientists.

 ## Goals for a New Methodology